mrjk/fetch-pass/README.md

 ## ❗ Known Issues

 - Only tested on linux
+- Git ini file support and bash choice of script language make sometime difficult or impossible to correctly handle arguments with spaces for backends

 ## 💬 Support
 Feedback is appreciated!
 Please submit a PR or open an issue on the GitHub repository.